Community of Sant'Egidio: Governance

 The Community has no initiation ceremony or clear definition of membership.
-There are no salaried positions for San'Egidio officers and all have outside jobs.
+There are no salaried positions for Sant'Egidio officers, and all have outside jobs.
 Groups are held together by shared evening prayer and commitment to serve the poor.
 The number of those belonging to Sant'Egidio can only be estimated.
 The Pontifical Council for the Laity in its Compendium of International Movements estimated a membership of 50,000 in 2006.

 Every four years, an election council consisting of about 40 representatives elects the president and a council as a guiding organ.
-In 2003 Marco Impagliazzo was named president of the Community, and remained in office through 2019.
+In 2003, Marco Impagliazzo was named president of the Community, and remained in office through 2019.
 There is also a spiritual general assistant.